AtA Length / Weight

 Bear Archery Motive 6 Compound Bow Review – Summary

 Thanks for giving our Bear Archery Motive 6 review a read.
 This is without a doubt the best hunting compound bow in Bear’s line of products, and certainly one of the best bows on the market in 2013.
 There’s only a handful of other bows that can deliver such high speeds while still having such a dependable draw cycle.
 If you enjoy hunting and are comfortable handling the relative aggressiveness of the cams, the 6″ brace height and the somewhat narrow valley, the Motive 6 is well worth your money.
-See Amazon.com’s excellent price on the Motive 6 compound bow if you’re thinking of buying it.
+See Cabela's current price and customer reviews on the on the Motive 6 compound bow if you’re thinking of buying it.